bryon82/SailwindModVersionChecker/README.md

 ### Installation

+**Download from Github**
+Inside the extracted ModVersionChecker-\<version\> folder copy the ModVersionFolder and  paste it into the Sailwind/BepInEx/Plugins folder.

+**Download from Thunderstore**
-Place the entire unzipped ModVersionChecker folder into the Sailwind/BepInEx/Plugins folder.
+Extract the zip, remove the appended version number from the resulting folder, and copy that entire folder (not just the contents) into the Sailwind/BepInEx/Plugins folder.